-Implementation & Monitoring
+12. Implementation & Monitoring

-ScottishPower's Data Protection Officer is Philomena Wilkes, who can be contacted at dataprotection corporate@scottishpower.com.
-The Data Protection Officer is responsible for the day-to-day oversight of the Policies, and is responsible for monitoring and reporting compliance with the Policies to ScottishPower's Board of Directors.
-The Data Protection Officer is also responsible for liaising with the UK Information Commissioner's Office ("ICO") regarding ScottishPower's data protection compliance and accountability.
+ScottishPower's Data Protection Officer can be contacted at dataprotection corporate@scottishpower.com.
+The Data Protection Officer is responsible for the day-to-day oversight of the Policies and is responsible for monitoring and reporting compliance with the Policies to ScottishPower Limited's Board of Directors.
+The Data Protection Officer is also responsible for liaising with the ICO regarding ScottishPower's data protection compliance and accountability.